maximelouet/arch-config/README.md

 These roles use variables from `group_vars/all/`.

 Finally, `playbooks/` are used to apply roles.
-A master playbook, `all.yml`, executes all roles.
+A global playbook, `all.yml`, executes all roles.

 ## Encrypted content